maxackerman/kirby-gulp-boilerplate/README.md

 - You'll need to populate the content folder for kirby to run locally `content/site.txt` `content/home/home.txt`

 ## Development
-- Setup a local server, and add the local url to `.env`
+- Setup a local server, and add the local url to `.env`.
+Example: `LOCAL_URL = 'http://example.localhost/'`
 - `npm run build` this will watch files and process them on when updated.
 Updates will be reflected on browsersync proxy url.
 - `npm run build` this will run once and generate the minified produciton files.